Meet Our Educators

 Emma is passionate about life long learning and is committed to exploring and learning about different approaches to education.
 She is committed to facilitating personal and inspiring learning experiences for her daughter and the children she works with.

 After completing a PGCE in Secondary Art & Design from Manchester Metropolitan University in 2012, Anisha has been teaching Art & Design in secondary schools in Folkestone and Bradford.
-Anisha’s skills and knowledge in Art & Design practice range from drawing, painting, printmaking, textiles and ceramics, she has taught all year groups including A-Level.
-Anisha draws influence and experience from a wide range of sources to aid her teaching practice and in particular likes to visit galleries and museums, her favourite place to visit is the Yorkshire Sculpture Park.
-Anisha studied a BA Hons in Ceramics at Cardiff School of Art & Design where she became a natural at slip casting tableware and decorative ceramic surface design.
-Before beginning the PGCE, Anisha took a few months out to volunteer for the Kamla Foundation a charity that helps disadvantaged women and children in Tamil Nadu, India.
-During her time in India, Anisha worked on programmes to empower women of all ages as well as teaching creative English lessons in the schools to you children.
+Anisha’s skills and knowledge in Art & Design practice range from drawing, painting, printmaking, textiles, and ceramics.
+She has taught all year groups including A-Level.
+Anisha draws influence and experience from a wide range of sources to aid her teaching practice, and in particular, likes to visit galleries and museums.
+Her favorite place to visit is the Yorkshire Sculpture Park.
+Anisha studied a BA Hons in Ceramics at Cardiff School of Art & Design where she became a natural at slipcasting tableware and decorative ceramic surface design.
+Before beginning the PGCE, Anisha took a few months out to volunteer for the Kamla Foundation, a charity that helps disadvantaged women and children in Tamil Nadu, India.
+During her time in India, Anisha worked on programs to empower women of all ages as well as teaching creative English lessons in schools to young children.

 Anisha’s main creative role models as a child were her grandfathers, one a carpenter the other a tailor.
 She firmly believes these early influences shaped her ability to learn a diverse set of skills that continue to aid her teaching practice to this day.
 In her spare time Anisha enjoys sewing and cooking, she is a huge fan Lego and loves to go to the theatre and cinema.